crinis/typo3-docker/README.md

 I will shortly release a Helm Chart for easy deployment on Kubernetes.

+## Limitations

+### TYPO3 6.2 setup

+Images for TYPO3 6.2 do not support automatic setup and configuration of TYPO3.
+You have to go through installation steps manually and make modifications in LocalConfiguration.php.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/crinis/typo3-docker/tags).